SeldonIO/alibi/doc/source/overview/algorithms.md

 instance that would result in a different prediction).
 [Documentation](../methods/CEM.ipynb), [tabular example](../examples/cem_iris.ipynb), [image classification](../examples/cem_mnist.ipynb).

+**Counterfactual instances**: generate counterfactual examples using a simple loss function.
+[Documentation](../methods/CF.ipynb), [image classification](../examples/cf_mnist.ipynb).

-**Prototype Counterfactuals** generate counterfactuals guided by nearest class prototypes other than the class predicted on the original instance.
+**Prototype Counterfactuals**: generate counterfactuals guided by nearest class prototypes other than the class predicted on the original instance.
 It can use both an encoder or k-d trees to define the prototypes.
 This method can speed up the search, especially for black box models, and create interpretable counterfactuals.
 [Documentation](../methods/CFProto.ipynb), [tabular example](../examples/cfproto_housing.nblink), [image classification](../examples/cfproto_mnist.ipynb).

 ## Model Confidence